 - A 12V to 48V Step-Up Converter: This takes your battery voltage and boosts it to the 48V required by the dish.

 - A PoE Injector: This device injects the 48V power into the Ethernet cable going up to the dish.
-(Note: Starlink uses a proprietary wiring scheme, so you need a specific "Dishy-compatible" PoE injector, or you must modify the cable).
+(Note: Starlink uses a proprietary wiring scheme, so you need a specific "Dishy-compatible" PoE injector).

 - A 12V Wi-Fi Router: Because you are bypassing the factory Starlink router, you need a standard 12V Wi-Fi router (like a GL.iNet or Peplink) to broadcast the internet signal to your devices.

-- Connect the LAN port of the PoE Injector to the WAN port of a 12V Wi-Fi router.
+- The Router: Connect the LAN port of the PoE Injector to the WAN port of a low-power 12V Wi-Fi router (like a GL.iNet Slate AX).

 Power Management Strategies for Starlink